Slit Lamp Examination

 cases, a camera may be attached to the slit lamp to take photographs of

 different parts of the eye.
-See a picture of a

-infected or injured, a test called fluorescein staining may be done along with
+A test called fluorescein staining may be done along with

 a slit lamp examination.